Reign by Remembering: The Practice That Sustains Faith

 But remembering?
 That's resistance.
 That's faith.
 That's how we reign.

-Personal prophecy isn't a forecast, it's a lifeline.
-It's God breaking into your story with a word that holds in every weather.
+Personal prophecy is a lifeline — God breaking into your story with a word that holds in every weather.

 Paul tells Timothy: